• Skip to primary navigation

 • Serving Suggestions

-• Ginger Garlic Paste: This removes the raw aroma from the meat and enhances the flavor profile
+• Ginger Garlic Paste: This paste is key to removing any raw taste from the meat and really boosting the flavor.

 How to Make Chicken Korma at Home?